TaraSophieDev/Frog-Adventures-Fishing-Edition-Cancelled/README.md

-# Fishing Fish Frog FFF
+# Frog Adventures: Fishing edition

 ## Ideas
 1. Sell fishes/Junk to be able to buy new Fishing rods or upgrades like faster boat | Get a certain score to level up your gear.